-- Preview Email Newsletter

 A new study from Duke University's Fuqua School of Business and the University of Utah finds that activist hedge funds are changing how America's most research intensive companies innovate, often pulling them away from the kind of basic scientific work that results in breakthroughs.

-These hedge funds more PR
+These hedge funds buy a meaningful stake in a company to push manag more PR

 Effective Marine Protection Can More Than Triple Dive Tourism Revenue (10)